weijiekoh/mixer/README.md

 ## Getting started

-These instructions have been tested with Ubuntu 18.0.4.
+These instructions have been tested with Ubuntu 18.0.4 and Node 11.14.0.

+We recommend [`nvm`](https://github.com/nvm-sh/nvm) to manage your Node installation.

 First, install `npx` if you haven't already: